shylajashah/coupon_acceptance_analysis_/README.md

 <img width="751" alt="Screenshot 2024-09-30 at 11 10 40 AM" src="https://github.com/user-attachments/assets/9eac8a16-84bd-4c9a-abfd-da2c8bf77a31">

 Overall, there are a lot of factors that go into determining high acceptance rate of coupon.
 Sunny weather and late afternoon has highest acceptance overall.
 Higher income, tendency towards higher visits to a business type, improves chances of acceptance to that category.
 Age, passenger also are a factor.
 Further analysis needs to be done on dependency of distances from businesses and other demographics factors of the driver.

+## Next Steps
+Further analysis of interdependence of driver demographics on the type of coupon needs to be done.
+Converting the categorical attributes to numerical values may provide value with correlation analysis.The direction and distance of the driver on the type of coupon accepted is pending.